vahid75/Billy/README.md

 ## General Info
-This repository is a very simple weblog app written in **Python3/Django**.Although this is a basic form of a weblog but it supports the regular features of a blog app such as Authentication and Authorization system(log the user in , log him out ,etc) using the django session framework and CRUD proccess(create,read,update and delete).
+This repository is a simple weblog app written in **Python3/Django**.Although this is a basic form of a weblog but it supports the regular features of a blog app such as Authentication and Authorization system(log the user in , log him out ,etc) using the django session framework and CRUD proccess(create,read,update and delete).

-The project has running on this link for online testing  http://vahid75.pythonanywhere.com/chat/login
+The project has running on this link for online testing  http://vahid75.pythonanywhere.com/

 ---